ssloxford/short-lived-adversarial-perturbations/README.md

 # SLAP: Improving Physical Adversarial Examples with Short-Lived Adversarial Perturbations

-Artifacts for the paper "[SLAP: Improving Physical Adversarial Examples with Short-Lived Adversarial Perturbations](https://arxiv.org/pdf/2007.04137.pdf)" published in the [30th Usenix Security Symposium](https://www.usenix.org/conference/usenixsecurity21) (2021).
+Artifacts for the paper "[SLAP: Improving Physical Adversarial Examples with Short-Lived Adversarial Perturbations](https://www.usenix.org/conference/usenixsecurity21/presentation/lovisotto)" published in the [30th Usenix Security Symposium](https://www.usenix.org/conference/usenixsecurity21) (2021).

 We introduce a new attack vector to realize physical Adversarial Examples (AE): using a projector.
-By specifically optimizing the perturbation to project on a target object, we are able to create physical AE that fool deep neural networks for image classification and object detection.
+By specifically optimizing the perturbation to project on a target object, we are able to create physical Adversarial Examples that fool deep neural networks for image classification and object detection.

 <p align="center"><img src="https://raw.githubusercontent.com/ssloxford/short-lived-adversarial-perturbations/master/images/projection.gif" width="40%"></p>

-We design an optimization pipeline that accounts for (1) the realizability of projected colours and (2) the robustness of the AE to environmental changes.
+We design an optimization pipeline that accounts for (1) the realizability of projected colours and (2) the robustness of the Adversarial Examples to environmental changes.

 <p align="center"><img src="https://raw.githubusercontent.com/ssloxford/short-lived-adversarial-perturbations/master/images/slap.gif" width="60%"></p>